shaloo/docs.arcana/includes/text-snippets/gl_settings.md

 !!! an-info "Browser-based wallet"

        You can use MetaMask or any other browser-based wallet to deposit credits in a gas tank.
 Make sure the browser-based wallet sets the `windows.ethereum` variable.

+!!! an-caution "Minimum Gas Tank Balance"

+       Ensure there is at least 0.1 ETH or native gas token balance in the gas tank for a successful ERC-20 token transaction.

 Go to the dashboard page listing all the configured gas tanks.
 Click 'ellipsis' in the gas tank entry and choose **Deposit** from the dropdown menu list: